mavrick/mavrick/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on MattePaint.com
+- 🌱 I’m currently learning k8s/go
+- 💬 Ask me about esports
+- 📫 How to reach me: @mavrickmaster on twitter

 <!--
 **mavrick/mavrick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.